Swiss-US trade relations

 - CSMS # 67133044 - Guidance – Implementation of Tariff-Related Elements of the Framework for a United States-Switzerland-Liechtenstein Agreement

 On 20 February, the US Supreme Court ruled that the International Emergency Economic Powers Act (IEEPA) does not authorise the US President to impose general tariffs.
 The court thereby overturned the government's application of this law to justify the imposition of comprehensive additional tariffs on imports since 2 April 2025.
+The country-specific additional tariffs were repealed with effect from 24 February 2026.

 The new additional tariffs under Section 122 of the US Trade Act will not be applied in addition to the existing country-specific additional tariffs but will replace them for a period of 150 days.
-They are to be applied in addition to the most-favoured-nation tariffs already in place prior to 2 April 2025.
-The US administration has announced that it is preparing trade measures based on different legislation, which are intended to replace the Section 122 tariffs once the 150-day period expires.
-At the same time, it signalled its intention to respect existing trade agreements – such as those with Switzerland – during implementation.
+They are to be applied in addition to the MFN tariffs already in place before 2 April 2025, with certain products remaining exempt from the additional tariffs.
+The US government announced that it is preparing trade measures based on other legislation, which are in turn intended to replace the Section 122 additional tariffs once the 150-day period expires.

-On 2 April 2026, the US President also announced new Section 232 tariffs on pharmaceutical products.
+On 6 April 2026, new Section 232 additional tariffs on pharmaceutical products, as well as on steel, aluminium and copper, also entered into force.
+The additional tariffs range from 10% to 50% and are subject to various country- and product-specific provisions.
 An additional duty of up to 15% is to be levied on US pharmaceutical imports from Switzerland.
 However, there are various product exemptions and company-specific regulations that allow for the import of pharmaceuticals at reduced or zero additional tariffs.
 The US is thus adhering to the joint memorandum of understanding of 14 November 2025.
-At the same time, an adjustment to the existing Section 232 additional tariffs on steel, aluminium and copper was announced.
 Negotiations on a trade agreement with the US are continuing.
 Under the current negotiating mandate, the aim of the ongoing negotiations remains to secure stable conditions for Swiss businesses in the US market and to improve these where possible.

 Questions and answers